LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/Docs/ReadMe.md

 ## Contributing
 Contributions to improve this workflow are welcome!
 Please follow the contributing guidelines in the [contributing guidelines](https://github.com/LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/wiki/05_Contributing-Guidelines) in wiki.

+## Code of Conduct
+This project follows the Contributor Covenant Code of Conduct.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## Acknowledgements
 This project was independently developed as part of my personal initiative and commitment to advancing this field.

 ## References
 1. Liao, Shuran.
 (2023).
 The Solutions to Traveling Salesman Problem.
 Highlights in Science, Engineering and Technology.
 47. 136-143.
 10.54097/hset.v47i.8182.